Textile waste is an environmental problem. End fast fashion waste with these clothing recycling and up-cycling tips!

 Fashion is the second most polluting industry.
 Most clothing gets worn approximately five times before it’s discarded?
 This is thanks to an industry that pushes quick trends and fast, cheap fashion.

-While textile recycling programs do exist, they only account for 15% of total waste, leaving 85% in landfills!
+Textile recycling and up-cycling programs do exist, however, they only account for 15% of total waste, leaving 85% in landfills!
 In fact, the average U.S. citizen tosses 70lbs of clothing and other textiles every year.

 Just for the sake of visualization, that’s approximately the weight of a large dog.

 Now multiply that large dog by the U.S. population of 326,766,748.

 A gigantic dog pile might be adorable, fluffy fun, but the actual problem is not.